To round off our brief but succinct survey of the Alchemists,

 of those savants that we have so far considered.

-They knew also, presumably, these savants, the way from the Tower of Babel!
+It leads also, presumably, this fire, away from the Tower of Babel!